gautam-629/javascript-Notes/README.md

 ->let myArray = [1, 2, 3];
    console.log(myArray[3]); // RangeError: Index out of range

-2. Error Handile using throw and try and catch:code
+# 2. Error Handile using throw and try and catch:code

-3.sessionStorage vs localStorage
+# .sessionStorage vs localStorage
 ->Method are same but difference is if you close the browser sessionStorage clear the data but not with localStorage:code